-Bunkering is one such process on the ship which has been the reason for several accidents in the past.
+Bunkering procedure is one such operation on a ship which has been the reason for several accidents in the past.
 Bunkering on a ship can be of fuel oil, sludge, diesel oil, cargo etc. Bunkering of fuel or diesel oil requires utmost care and alertness to prevent any kind of fire accident or oil spill.

 In this article we will learn about the bunkering procedure on a ship and what are the important points that are to be taken into consideration while bunkering.